vinceLer/docker-mongoDB/README.md

 cd ./docker-mongodb
 ```

+Install dependencies :

 ```bash
 pnpm install
 ```

+Build MongoDB container by running the `docker-compose.yml` at the root project :

 ```bash
 docker-compose up -d
 ```

+Then execute the index.ts with `ts-node` dependency.

-If the command below, doesn't work :
+If the command line below, doesn't work :

 ```bash
 ts-node src/index.ts